AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 Notebook kernels are the language-specific computing engines for processing notebook cells.
 In addition to Python, JupyterLab provides additional language support in R, PySpark, and Spark.
 When you open a notebook document, the associated kernel is launched.
 When a notebook cell is executed, the kernel performs the computation and produces results which may consume significant CPU and memory resources.
 Note that allocated memory is not freed until the kernel is shut-down.

 >[!IMPORTANT] JupyterLab Launcher updated from Spark 2.3 to Spark 2.4.
-Spark and PySpark kernels are no longer supported in Spark 2.4.
-See the [Pyspark 3 (Spark 2.3) to PySpark 3 (Spark 2.4)](./pyspark-conversion-guide.md) and [Spark 2.3 to Scala (Spark 2.4)](./spark-scala-migration.md) guides for more information on the changes to notebook kernels.
+Spark and PySpark kernels are no longer supported in Spark 2.4 notebooks.

 Certain features and functionalities are limited to particular kernels as described in the table below: